-2018 Company Performance
+2020 Company Performance

-MYR Group is a holding company of specialty electrical construction service providers that was established through the merger of long-standing specialty contractors.
-Through our subsidiaries, we serve the electrical utility infrastructure, commercial and industrial construction markets throughout the United States and western Canada and have the experience and expertise to complete electrical installations of any type and size.
-Our Transmission and Distribution ("T&D") segment provides comprehensive services on electric transmission and distribution networks and substation facilities including design, engineering, procurement, construction, upgrade, maintenance and repair services.
+MYR Group is a holding company of specialty electrical construction service providers that was established in 1995 through the merger of long-standing specialty contractors.
+Through our subsidiaries, we serve the electric utility infrastructure, commercial and industrial construction markets in the United States and western Canada and have the experience and expertise to complete electrical installations of any type and size.
+Our Transmission and Distribution ("T&D") segment provides a broad range of comprehensive services on electric transmission and distribution networks and substation facilities including design, engineering, procurement, construction, upgrade, maintenance and repair services.
 Our T&D customers include investor-owned utilities, cooperatives, private developers, government-funded utilities, independent power producers, independent transmission companies, industrial facility owners and other contractors.
-Our C&I segment provides electrical contracting services including the design, installation, maintenance and repair of commercial and industrial wiring, installation of traffic networks and the installation of bridge, roadway and tunnel lighting for general contractors, facility owners, local governments and developers throughout the United States and western Canada.
+Our Commercial & Industrial (C&I) segment provides electrical contracting services including the design, installation, maintenance and repair of commercial and industrial wiring, the installation of traffic networks and the installation of bridge, roadway and tunnel lighting for general contractors, facility owners, local governments and developers in the United States and western Canada.
+Typical C&I contracts cover electrical contracting services for airports, hospitals, data centers, hotels, stadiums, convention centers, renewable energy projects, manufacturing plants, processing facilities, waste-water treatment facilities, mining facilities and transportation control and management systems.

-Our noteworthy 2018 highlights included the following:
+Our noteworthy 2020 highlights included the following:

-- record revenues of \$1.531 billion, an increase of 9.1% over 2017; - record backlog of \$1.147 billion compared to \$679.1 million at the end of 2017; - net income attributable to MYR Group Inc. was \$31.1 million compared to \$21.2 million in 2017; and - completed the acquisition of substantially all of the assets of the Huen Companies, which provide a wide range of electrical construction capabilities under the Company's C&I segment in Illinois, New Jersey and New York.
+- record revenues of \$2.247 billion, an increase of 8.5% over 2019; - strong backlog of \$1.649 billion compared to \$1.499 billion at the end of 2019; and - net income attributable to MYR Group Inc. was \$58.8 million compared to \$37.7 million in 2019.